A Michigan TBI lawyer discusses one woman’s story of being on the brink of death – because her doctors failed to diagnose her brain injury properly

 I read a compelling personal story called The Calm Before the Brain Injury was Discovered.
 We simply assume that medicine and science are up to the task, when in reality many injuries, and especially traumatic brain injury, are often completely missed, ignored, or discounted by medical doctors – at tremendous cost.
 Anyone who has been frustrated with a doctor and how medicine treats perceived “mild” to “moderate” traumatic brain injury as well as even serious TBI will understand the personal journey this woman went through.

 As a traumatic brain injury lawyer, I understand that many doctors and emergency rooms fail to diagnose traumatic brain injury (one study puts the number at 80 percent).
 Lives are shattered because of delays at diagnosis and treatment.
-And many who are recovering from auto accidents face problems getting treatment paid for once a TBI is diagnosed, because it wasn’t immediately diagnosed in an ER or by a family doctor in the weeks following a car accident.
+And many who are recovering from auto accidents face problems getting treatment paid for once TBI after a car accident is diagnosed, because it wasn’t immediately diagnosed in an ER or by a family doctor in the weeks following a car accident.
 This is a terrible problem that effects tens of thousands, from the accident victim, to the high school football player, to our soldiers fighting overseas

 In this article, the author, Marilyn Berger, describes her personal experience with what started as lethargy and loss of interest in some of her favorite activities.
 Turns out she had a subdural hematoma from a fall she’d taken on her bicycle two months earlier.